Online Learning-Enhanced High Order Adaptive Safety Control: Simulations

-The robot is commanded to follow a circular reference trajectory of radius $2\unit{m}$ at height $1\unit{m}$, centered at the x-y plane origin, where a spherical forbidden region of radius $D_{s}=3\unit{m}$ is also located.
+A closed-loop PID synthesizes the desired control $\mathbf{u}_{\mathrm{des}}$ to track a circular reference of radius $2\unit{m}$ at height $1\unit{m}$, centered at the origin of the x-y plane, with constant angular velocity $0.5\unit{rad/s}$.
+A spherical forbidden region of radius $D_s = 3\unit{m}$ is also located at the origin.
 Thus, the CBF must be effective to avoid safety violations.
 Our NODE-HO-aCBF controller supports both offline and online modes as described in Sec.~\ref{sec:KNODE_online}.
-For our online NODE-HO-aCBF controller, we maintain an FIFO queue of $10$ seconds of online data for training.
-For the offline model, we collect $40$ seconds of state-control data for training.
+For our online controller, we maintain an FIFO queue of $10\unit{s}$ of online data for training.
+For our offline model, we collect $40\unit{s}$ of state-control data for training.